Feisty debate looms with Biden and Sanders standing center stage

 For the lower-tier candidates – tonight’s mission is to make a splash.

-Two of those one-percenters did breakthrough on Wednesday night – by getting aggressive.
+Two of those one-percenters did break through on Wednesday night – by getting aggressive.
 Both former Housing and Urban Development Secretary Julian Castro and New York City Mayor Bill de Blasio grabbed the spotlight by tangling with former Rep. Beto O’Rourke of Texas.
 Some of the candidates standing on the ends tonight may try to follow in their footsteps.

 Former Democratic National Committee chair Donna Brazile, who’s a Fox News contributor, emphasized on ‘America’s Newsroom’ that “these candidates have to figure out a way to basically stand out.
 And, to also draw a contrast with each other.”